 She laments that the future is bleak for Ghana’s water bodies.

 The quality of water of the Pra River is getting worse by the day due to the activities of illegal miners.
-Currently, the laboratory analysis by the Ghana Water Company Limited shows very high turbidity and colour values.

 The galamsey challenge seems to have become an albatross around the neck of government as several attempts to deal with it have proven ineffective.

-On a visit to the Daboase treatment plant of the Ghana Water Company Limited in the Western region Tuesday, June 6, 2023, by the Water Resources and Sanitation Minister, some illegal miners were busily prospecting for gold with a Changfan machine few metres away from the plant.
+On a visit to the Daboase treatment plant of the Ghana Water Company Limited in the Western region Tuesday, June 6, 2023, the Water Resources and Sanitation Minister, said some illegal miners were busily prospecting for gold with a Changfan machine few metres away from the plant.

 “The river bodies undoubtedly is very bleak if we continue like that.
 10 o’clock in morning and they are on our river body, almighty River Pra doing galamsey with changfan.
 We’ve all seen it.
 That is the reason why we are saying that we need to fight and win this war.